elvinagam/benchmarking_gpu_inference/.github/ISSUE_TEMPLATE/ci-sev.md

 ---
 name: "⚠️ CI SEV"
-about: Tracking incidents for PyTorch's CI infra.
+about: Tracking incidents for Doc AI's CI infra.
 ---

 > NOTE: Remember to label this issue with "`ci: sev`"